 Stops have a number of functions, including serving as a baffle to prevent stray light from reaching the sensors.
 A well-known "everyday" use of a stop is in a photographer's camera, implementing an adjustable aperture, which allows the camera to be adapted to conditions of varying brightness, and can also improve the focus if the target object is sufficiently bright.

 The specific aim of a Lyot stop is to remove a diffracted ring of light from the occulted bright object (the Sun or a star) within a coronagraph, specifically the diffraction caused by the aperture (analogous to the rings of an Airy disk).
-Even with the occulter blocking direct light from the star itself, the light that the aperture diffracts can cover up the view of surrounding objects.
+Even with the occulter blocking direct light from the star itself, the star's light diffracted by the aperture can cover up the view of surrounding objects.